bit-country/bit.country-website/app-release-notes.md

 # ✅ Release Notes

+## Pioneer App v0.0.2.7 (15-Dec-2023)
+NEW:
+* Dimension visiblity and access control in metaverse settings.
+* Updated editors for posts and comments.
+* Updated internals for BitAvatar supporting more customisation.

+IMPROVED:
+* Update Twitter login support to latest API
+* Update image preview to meet new X standard for previews
+* Improved exit behaviour from 2.5D
+* Link sharing for 2.5D spaces
+* Accessing other spaces from 2.5D, including better support across password protected spaces.

 ## Pioneer App v0.0.2.6 (13-Dec-2023)
 NEW:
 * Apply backgrounds to your avatar when customizing them!
 Stand out with a selection of new backgrounds.